CIRCUITSTATE/CSE_Touch/docs/API.md

 ## Dependencies

 This library does not have any permanent dependencies other than the standard Arduino libraries.
-However, depending on the touch controller you are using, you will need to install on of the following libraries and select the correct touch controller in the `platformio.ini` configuration file.
+However, depending on the touch controller you are using, you will need to install one of the following libraries and select the correct touch controller in the `platformio.ini` configuration file.
 Check the [PIO-Examples](/extras/PIO-Examples/) to know how you can configure the library.

 - [CSE_CST328](https://github.com/CIRCUITSTATE/CSE_CST328) - For CST328 capacitive touch controllers.
 - [CSE_FT6206](https://github.com/CIRCUITSTATE/CSE_FT6206) - For FT6206 capacitive touch controllers.